yyjhao/docSum/report/report.md

 # Introduction

-With the scaling of Internet, people are overwhelmed by a large number of documents on-line.
-To filter useful information becomes harder and harder.
-As a result, it is necessary to develop a fast way which can be used to generate a short piece of text covering all the main topics of a document and catching all relevant points.
-Automatic document summarization can help users in such process.
+The explosive growth of the Internet has resulted in the overwhelming abundance of documents online, making the information filtering process increasingly difficult for human users.
+As a result, it is necessary to develop a fast way to generate a short piece of text covering all main topics and relevant points of a document.
+Automatic document summarization can be helpful for such processes.

-In this paper, we propose a novel automatic document summarization algorithm which is named as SenRank.
+In this paper, we propose a novel automatic document summarization algorithm called SenRank.
 We model an article as a graph of continuous floating ideas expressed through sentences.
 Consequently, the overlap of words between sentences  is able to signify their relations.
 With the aid of co-reference, we run PageRank  on such graph and aggregate top few sentences as a summary.
 Additionally, we remove  some sentences which have overlap with others to achieve a succinct summary.

 Then we use the ROUGE(Recall-Oriented Understudy for Gisting Evalution) toolkit to test SenRank.
-The results show that the quality of generated summary by SenRank is good as we expect.
+The results show that the quality of generated summary by SenRank is reasonably  good.

 # Formulation